This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Freeze damage is a more serious matter than frost damage.
 If succulent plants like aloe vera are kept below freezing for hours, there is a strong chance they will not recover.

-A tell-tale sign of freeze damage is the leaves turning black, becoming crisp and shriveling over time.
+A tell-tale sign of freeze damage is the leaves turning black, becoming crisp and fading over time.

 A frustrating part of freeze damage is that you will have to wait a few weeks and observe the plant to see if the damage has penetrated too profoundly for recovery to be possible.

-Whether or not the aloe vera plant can recover depends on the amount of time it was exposed to freezing temperatures.
+Whether or not the aloe vera plant can recover depends on how long it was exposed to freezing temperatures.
 A few hours is the limit, but if it has been a whole night, the chances are it will not recover despite your best efforts.

 Things you can do if your aloe vera plant has frozen

-In this section, I will go into your options when dealing with a frozen aloe vera plant and how to get the best outcome from the situation.
-In an ideal world, this information will give your aloe vera plant the best chance of recovering and thriving once again.
+In this section, I will discuss your options when dealing with a frozen aloe vera plant and how to get the best outcome.
+In an ideal world, this information will give your aloe vera plant the best chance of recovering and thriving again.

 Let’s start with the bad news.
-The reality is that aloe vera is not an exceptionally durable plant and is not well suited to colder climates.
+Aloe vera is not an exceptionally durable plant and is not well suited to colder climates.

 If temperatures drop below 40 degrees Fahrenheit, the aloe vera plant will struggle to cope with the cold.